 The Student Support Services team also meets regularly to strategize how to assist students who are experiencing more acute difficulties academically, socially, or emotionally.
 The meetings include division directors, assistant directors, counselors, the learning resource coordinator, the student support specialist, the director of Student Services and the director of Diversity and Community.
 As needed, parents/guardians are invited in to meet with the team to develop and coordinate effective strategies for a student’s success.

-Launched in 2015, our partnership with Liddane Tutoring provides tutors who know the UPrep program intimately and can meet with students during the school day or after school.
+Launched in 2015, our partnership with Liddane Tutoring and Learning Services provides tutors who know the UPrep program intimately and can meet with students during the school day or after school.
 The partnership has strengthened the communication loop between student, teacher, tutor and family to keep student needs at the forefront.
 Our financial aid program ensures access and equity for students.

 The Learning Pathways program serves a small group of students, focusing on skills and strategies through a personalized program inspired by the principles of Orton-Gillingham.
 Student and teacher work together to build academic confidence as a foundation for future independence.
 The fee for the 2017-2018 Learning Pathways program is $11,700.